 The mission of the North Coast Council is to provide the support and leadership which enables organizations to achieve their objectives through innovative and cost effective shared technology solutions.

 NCC is wholly owned by its member districts and is governed by a Board of Directors (member Superintendents).
-NCC's current membership includes the Educational Service Center of Cuyahoga County, Educational Service Center of Lorain County and thirty two school districts in Cuyahoga, Huron, Lorain, and Medina counties.
+NCC's current membership includes the Educational Service Center of Cuyahoga County, Educational Service Center of Lorain County and twenty seven school districts in Cuyahoga, Huron, Lorain, and Medina counties.

 Services / Departments